piegope/doc/docs/en/kb/remote-desktop-manager-macos/how-to-articles/rdm-mac-enable-rdp-remote-tool.md

 ---
 eleventyComputed:
-  title: Remote Desktop Manager {{ en.MAC }} Enable RDP Remote Tools
+  title: Remote Desktop Manager {{ en.MAC }} enable RDP Remote Tools
 ---
 {% snippet icon.badgeInfo %}
 Devolutions Proxy is deprecated, this function will work with {{ en.DVLS }}.
 {% endsnippet %}

-It's possible to get access to the Remote Tools such as Terminal Services, Remote Event or Remote Service as an example in a RDP session in {{ en.RDMMAC }}.
+It is possible to get access to the Remote Tools such as Terminal Services, Remote Event or Remote Service as an example in a RDP session in {{ en.RDMMAC }}.

 Prior to your configuration in {{ en.RDMMAC }}, a Devolutions Proxy needs to be configured via {{ en.RDM }} for Windows.